JeromeSiljanUTA/crop-yield/README.md

 ### Training the Model, Assessing Accuracy
 After splitting the data into training and testing sets, I trained the model, plotted the predictions, and calculated $R^2$, which turned out to be pretty decent at 0.712.

-Note: My initial plan was to do a hypothesis test to see prove a relationship, but since `scikit-learn` has no functions that would do it for me, I decided to opt for an $R^2 score$
+Note: My initial plan was to do a hypothesis test to see prove a relationship, but since `scikit-learn` has no functions that would do it for me, I decided to opt for an $R^2$ score

 ![Comparison](plots/comparison.png)